 The subject site is a 6.2 acre, largely undeveloped parcel within an unincorporated area of Orange County.
 The site is within the County's Bolsa Chica LCP segment.
-It is located between the area known as "Parkside" which is in the City of Huntington Beach, and the recently approved, though at this point undeveloped, Brightwater project site in the County.
+It is located between the area known as "Parkside" which is in the City of Huntington Beach, and the recently approved Brightwater project site (currently under construction) in the County.
 The East Garden Grove-Wintersburg County Flood Control Channel is located further to the south of the subject property.
 Also in close proximity to the site is the Bolsa Chica restoration area.
 (See exhibit A).

-Removal of the two trees required approval of a coastal development permit, because the "removal or harvesting of major vegetation other than for agricultural purposes" is considered development under the Coastal Act definition (Section 30106).
+Removal of the trees required approval of a coastal development permit, because the "removal or harvesting of major vegetation other than for agricultural purposes" is considered development under the Coastal Act definition (Section 30106).
 The trees that were removed are considered "major vegetation" because they were adult trees that provided habitat, perches, foraging opportunities and shelter for raptors and other wildlife.
-In addition, these trees are adjacent to recognized "Eucalyptus grove ESHA" (environmentally sensitive habitat area), and to the environmentally sensitive habitat areas and wetlands within the Bolsa Chica restoration area, and the removed trees served wildlife, particularly raptors, from these habitats.
+In addition, these trees are adjacent to recognized "Eucalyptus grove ESHA" (whose trees have been determined to provide an environmentally sensitive habitat area), and to the environmentally sensitive habitat areas and wetlands within the Bolsa Chica restoration area, and the removed trees served wildlife, particularly raptors, from these habitats.
 A pair of White-tailed kites are known to have nested in the felled Monterey pine.
 White-tailed kites are a California Department of Fish and Game Fully Protected status species.
-This application only includes planting of the new trees and shrubs, it does not propose the unpermitted removal of the Monterey pine and ornamental shrub.
+This application only includes planting of the new trees and shrubs; it does not propose the unpermitted removal of the Monterey pines and ornamental tree.